 Global Climate Models: This is an informal term that can refer to various kinds of climate models, including General Circulation Models.

 General Circulation Models (GCM): In the scientific literature, these are also called Atmosphere-Ocean General Circulation Models.
 GCMs use powerful computers to model the planet’s climate using equations and parameters to describe patterns, processes, and interactions in the atmosphere and oceans and project future climate changes under different carbon emission scenarios.
 Our Climate Atlas presents the results from an ensemble of 12 GCMs, using the High Carbon RCP8.5 and Low Carbon RCP4.5 scenarios.
-See our Climate Models page [LINK] for a full discussion.
+See our Climate Change Projections page for a full discussion.

 Greenhouse gases: These are gases that can absorb and emit thermal infrared (heat) energy.
 The most important greenhouse gases in the atmosphere include water vapour, carbon dioxide, methane, nitrous oxide and ozone.
 Without any greenhouse gases in its atmosphere, Earth would be too cold to support life as we know it.
 However, too high a concentration of greenhouse gases in the atmosphere can result in a dangerous level of planetary warming.